Djlavoy/craftapedia/HowTo/H2MinecraftUbuntuDesktop.md

 Date: 2015-09-22 10:20
 Catergory: HowTo

 Good day guys!
-I am Jake and I am going to tell you how you install Minecraft on an Ubuntu machine.
+I am Jake and I am going to tell you how you install Minecraft on an Ubuntu desktop machine.

-Before we can venture onto installing Ubuntu, we must install a Java Runtime Enviroment.
+Before we can venture onto installing Minecraft on Ubuntu Desktop, We must install a Java Runtime Enviroment.
 For the easiest way to install Java, go to Software Center and install OpenJDK.

 or run the following commands in terminal